nazwhale/who-is-naz-2/src/blog-posts/agency.md

 ###  Why this matters

-Agency is a fundamental part of progression, especially at higher levels.
+Agency is a fundamental part of progression, especially at higher levels, and a key thing to look our for when hiring.

-It can be defined as the ability to take initiative and drive progress in expanding circles of influence.
+It's the ability to take initiative and drive progress in expanding circles of influence.
 It is seperate to expertise.

+A circle of influence is the set of people and projects you can directly impact.
+While agency determines your drive to act, expertise shapes the circle of influence in which you can do so.

 There are a couple of nuances that we'll explore in this post.